hiiamboris/red-wiki/Red-View-Graphic-System.md

 #### Radio

-This type represents a radio button, with an optional caption text, displayed on left or right side.
+This type represents a radio button, with an optional label text, displayed on left or right side.
 Only one radio button per pane is allowed to be checked.

 Facet | Description
 ----- | -----------
 `type`	| `'radio`
-`text`	| Caption text.
+`text`	| Label text.
 `para`	| The `align` field controls if the text is displayed on the `left` or on the `right` side.
 `data`	| `true`: checked, `false`: unchecked (default).